 - Inactivation of LexA protein activates the inducer proteins that repair the DNA damage but alters the DNA sequence.

-SOS repair system comes into action when the DNA is not in a normal condition and all the repair system becomes failed.
-The organisms activates the SOS system by itself in response to the damage against UV-light or any other factors.
+The SOS repair system comes into action when the DNA is not normal, and all the repair system fails.
+The organisms activate the SOS system by themselves in response to the damage against UV-light or any other factors.

 SOS system only activates in case of excessive DNA damage, leading to single-strand breakage at the replication fork.
 This DNA damage activates the RecA regulatory protein that links with the single stranded DNA through the cellular energy ATP.

-The attachment of RecA protein and ssDNA will give rise to a right-handed nucleoprotein complex or “RecA + ssDNA filament”.
+RecA protein and ssDNA attachment will give rise to a right-handed nucleoprotein complex or “RecA + ssDNA filament”.
 The interaction of LexA repressor with the nucleoprotein complex causes proteolytic cleavage of LexA dimer.

-Proteolytic cleavage is due to the conversion of RecA protein into protease that in turn suppresses the activity of LexA protein.
+Proteolytic cleavage is due to the conversion of RecA protein into protease, which suppresses LexA protein’s activity.
 The SOS box genes will now express into different inducer proteins to recover the damaged DNA.